Seah Kian Peng: Political career

-Seah was fielded as a People's Action Party (PAP) candidate for Marine Parade GRC in the 2006 general election, and was elected as Member of Parliament for Marine Parade GRC in a walkover for the 11th Parliament representing the Braddell Heights ward.
+Seah was fielded as a candidate of a PAP team for Marine Parade GRC in the 2006 general election, and was elected as Member of Parliament for Marine Parade GRC in a walkover for the 11th Parliament.
 Seah was re-elected in Marine Parade Group GRC in the 2011, 2015 and 2020 general elections when the PAP team was challenged by the National Solidarity Party and Workers' Party respectively.

 In Parliament, Seah served as Deputy Speaker from October 2011 to January 2016.
 On 10 March 2010, Vivian Balakrishnan, Minister for Community Development, Youth and Sports, suggested that Seah to work out a private member's bill to propose amendments to the Maintenance of Parents Act.
 After establishing a 10-person workgroup to look at the proposal, the bill was introduced on 18 October 2010 and was passed on 23 November 2010.

 Seah was appointed as CEO of NTUC Fairprice from 2010 to 2022 and as chairperson of Social and Family Development Government Parliamentary Committee (GPC) in the 14th Parliament.

 In October 2011, Seah was co-opted to the PAP's 31st Central Executive Committee as a member and held that position until December 2012.

-In April 2020, Seah attracted controversy during the COVID-19 pandemic, when he "played the role of a safe distancing ambassador" during the government-imposed "circuit breaker" lockdown.
+In April 2020, Seah attracted controversy during the COVID-19 pandemic, when he spoke to residents at coffee shops and at a wet market.
+Seah later claimed he "played the role of a safe distancing ambassador" during the government-imposed "circuit breaker" lockdown.

 Speaker of Parliament (2023-present)

 On 21 July 2023, it was announced that Seah will be nominated to be the next Speaker of Parliament by Prime Minister Lee Hsien Loong after the resignation of Tan Chuan-Jin due to his extra-marital affair.
 Seah was elected as Speaker on 2 August 2023.
 In his first speech after his election as Speaker, he urged that all members of the parliament must be vigilant in personal conduct and serve the people.

 On 23 April 2025, Seah was fielded with Tin Pei Ling, Faishal Ibrahim, and new faces Diana Pang and Goh Pei Ming to contest at Marine Parade–Braddell Heights Group Representation Constituency and became the lead anchor for Marine Parade–Braddell Heights GRC in the 2025 Singaporean general election replacing former anchor lead Tan See Leng.
 As there was no opposition to the team's candidacy, a walkover was declared on the Nomination Day on 23 April 2025.
 On 20 June 2025, Seah was renominated by Prime Minister Lawrence Wong as House Speaker.

+On 18 September 2026, Seah apologized for nodding off during a parliamentary debate on 9 September.
+Seah said he was feeling unwell and had taken medication but it should not be an excuse for his conduct.